 - Environment: Rocky soils of eastern North America.
 This plant is farmed in other parts of the world as a medicinal herb.

-- Description: Vivacious plant of the Polygalaceae family, with ground, evergreen stem from which some herbaceous stems grow up to 30 cm high.
-It has little, bluish, pink, or white flowers growing in the tip of these stems.
+- Description: This is a vibrant plant of the Polygalaceae family.
+It has a ground, evergreen stem from which some herbaceous stems grow up to 30 cm high.
+The tip of these stems has little bluish, pink, or white flowers.
 It has a sour flavor.

 - Parts of the plant used medicinally: The whole plant, especially its root.